Xorbret/Xorbret/README.md

 Hello!
 I am new to the Linux environment and have done a ton of research and testing through Nobara, Fedora, Ubuntu, and Arch.
 I wanted to expedite future Arch installs on gaming hardware and provide an easy stepping off point for my friends.

-This script will install what I deem necessary for a good out-the-box Gaming experience while staying in Arch.
+This script will install what I deem necessary for a good out-the-box gaming experience while staying in Arch.
 This assumes you have already mounted your drives and partitions and installed:

 base
 linux